Writer’s block is not a thing.

 When you register, you have the option to…

 Financial troubles should never be a barrier.
-I’m happy to offer a “pay what you can” option.
+Here is a “pay what you can” option.